-The Rogue 5e class was right there in the first edition of Dungeons and Dragons.
-When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: they could be an assassin, cutpurse, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy, or any number of other sneaky things.
+The DnD Rogue 5e class was right there in the first edition of Dungeons and Dragons.
+When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: they could be an assassin, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy, or any number of other sneaky things.
 This guide is a deep dive into the shadows, giving you everything you need to form your DnD 5e Rogue character.

-It’s important to know what kind of campaign your DM is running so you can plan your Rogue appropriately.
-The class feature Expertise makes Rogues more skilful than any other.
-If wilderness survival, investigation, fiendish traps or courtly intrigue will play a bigger role in your campaign than combat, judicious choice of backgrounds, skill proficiencies and Expertise will make you the match of any other character in the party.
+It’s important to know what kind of campaign your DM is running so you can plan your Rogue’s DnD skills appropriately.
+The class feature Expertise makes Rogues more skillful than any other.
+If wilderness survival, investigation, fiendish traps or courtly intrigue will play a bigger role in your campaign than combat, judicious choice of DnD backgrounds, skill proficiencies, and Expertise will make you the match of any other character in the party.